decred/dcrbounty/src/content/en/rules/index.md

 * Quality of vulnerability reproduction steps and POC.
 * If you provide an actual code fix for the vulnerability then you will also be eligible for a "code fix" bonus on the condition that our existing developers accept it as valid.

 All payouts will be in Decred only.
-You will be required to create and operate a decred wallet.
+You will be required to create and operate a Decred wallet.
 The DCR to USD ratio is based on the the average USD rate of the previous month.
 Payout amount is decided by a core "bug bounty" group.